tropo/sms_tropo/README.md

 	* Fill out the configuration for the Tropo gateway with the details from your new Tropo Scripting application (created in step 1).
 	* After saving, set Tropo as your default gateway.

-### Modifications to Drupal Modules to Support Tropo's Multiple Channels
+### _Optional_ Modifications to Drupal Modules to Support Tropo's Multiple Channels
 One of the great advantages of the Tropo platform is that it makes it easy to send IMs and initiate phone calls in addition to sending off SMS messages.

 _However_, there are a two code changes (required, list below) and several views changes (optional, listed further below) that you might want to make if you plan to take advantage of Tropo's non-SMS networks.

 To be clear: You can use Tropo as just a SMS provider and not need to make any of the following changes.

 1. **Code changes to `/modules/messaging/messaging_sms/messaging_sms.module`**
 	Find the following two functions and replace them with their new code: